 Dust off your stand mixer and grab a spatula – the Great British Bake Off is back!
 We can’t wait for Paul, Pru, Sandi and Noel to bring us more dough-based exploits.
 But we’ve also missed the beautiful Bake Off tent, which just happens to be a mine of decorating inspiration.

-Here are just a few Great British Bake Off decorating ideas we’ve picked up over the last seven series…
+Here are just a few Great British Bake Off decorating ideas we’ve picked up over the last nine series…

 1. Bunting makes everything better